sbiickert/AdventOfCode2017/README.md

 - And speaking of NSArray, [valueForKey](https://developer.apple.com/documentation/foundation/nsarray/1412219-valueforkey).
 It is what is called a map in other languages and covers a lot of what I would use a map for.

 Overall, I'm pretty enthusiastic at this point.
 I imagine that at some point I'm going to run into long integers, so I've started tracking numbers in NSInteger (i.e. a long) and NSNumber.

+## 18 Days Solved in ObjC

+The language and tools continue to impress.
+I suppose the biggest annoyance is wrapping/unwrapping integers in NSNumber in order to put them into NSArray, NSDictionary.
+It's not that big a deal, but it *feels* like something to avoid.
+Most days I look at my code and I like what I see.